WorkerFramework/worker-framework/documentation/worker-example-container.md

 # worker-example-container
 ---
 This is a docker container for the Example Worker.
-It consists of the Example Worker in the build sub-module and the integration tests found in the test sub-module.
-The build sub-module is responsible for building the worker image and pushing to docker.
-The test sub-module is responsible for starting the worker container, RabbitMQ container and assembling the configuration files in the test-configs folder.
+It consists of two sub modules, `build` and `test`.
+The `build` sub-module is responsible for building the worker image and pushing it to docker.
+The example worker uses 'java:8' as a base image.
+The `test` sub-module is responsible for starting containers for the worker and RabbitMQ, assembling the configuration files in the test-configs folder, and running the integration tests.
-It uses 'java:8' as a base image.

 ## Configuration
 ### Configuration Files